 Additional Power Supply Information:

 As you can see from the charts below, the vast majority of our 2024 power supply needs were met by the Bonneville Power Administration (BPA).
 BPA provides us with a steady and predictable power supply that serves the majority of our base power needs.
-Our primary share of the BPA system is largely fixed for the duration of our BPA contract but can slightly adjust every two years.
+Our primary share of the BPA system is largely fixed for the duration of our BPA contract but can adjust slightly due to changes in anticipated output from the BPA system.
 Read more about it at the BPA’s website.

 Future Power Supply: